avelino/awesome-go/README.md

 * [purl](https://github.com/ian-kent/purl) - Perl 5.18.2 embedded in Go.
 * [tengo](https://github.com/d5/tengo) - Bytecode compiled script language for Go.

+## Error Handling

+*Libraries for handling errors.*

+* [errors](https://github.com/pkg/errors) - Package that provides simple error handling primitives.
+* [errorx](https://github.com/joomcode/errorx) - A feature rich error package with stack traces, composition of errors and more.
+* [go-multierror](https://github.com/hashicorp/go-multierror) - Go (golang) package for representing a list of errors as a single error.
+* [werr](https://github.com/txgruppi/werr) - Error Wrapper creates an wrapper for the error type in Go which captures the File, Line and Stack of where it was called.

 ## Files

 *Libraries for  handling files and file systems.*